Amputation rates following limb salvage at a tertiary care podiatry centre: A retrospective analysis

 Methods

 We conducted a retrospective analysis of all patients admitted for surgical management at Dr RK Diabetic Foot and Podiatry Institute between January 2024 and January 2025.
-Institutional Ethics Committee (IEC) approval was obtained prior to data collection.
+Institutional Ethics Committee approval was obtained prior to data collection.

-With IEC approval, our clinical research team extracted data from hospital records, including total surgical admissions, amputations performed, and limb salvage procedures.
+Our clinical research team extracted data from hospital records, including total surgical admissions, amputations performed, and limb salvage procedures.
 Additional variables included patient gender, age distribution, ulcer location, amputation level (below-knee vs. above-knee), duration of diabetes, comorbidities, mortality rates, and follow-up compliance.

-To evaluate long-term outcomes, a structured telephone survey was conducted by the Clinical Psychology team.
+To evaluate long-term outcomes, a structured telephone survey was conducted by the clinical psychology team.
 This assessment focused on the patient’s post-operative quality of life and included targeted questions directed to both the patient and their primary caregiver.

 Limb salvage procedures encompassed:

-- Surgical debridement (sharp or hydrosurgical)
+- Surgical debridement (sharp or hydrosurgical).

-- Infection control surgeries (incision and drainage, partial bone resections)
+- Infection control surgeries (incision and drainage, partial bone resections).

-- Revascularization (endovascular angioplasty or bypass surgery)
+- Revascularisation (endovascular angioplasty or bypass surgery).

-- Reconstructive procedures (soft tissue coverage, skin grafting)
+- Reconstructive procedures (soft tissue coverage, skin grafting).

-- Offloading strategies (total contact casting, custom orthoses)
+- Offloading strategies (total contact casting, custom orthoses).

-- Advanced wound care (negative pressure wound therapy, bioengineered skin substitutes)
+- Advanced wound care (negative pressure wound therapy, bioengineered skin substitutes).

-Patients were managed through a multidisciplinary team of podiatric surgeons, vascular surgeons, endocrinologists, infectious disease specialists, General Physicians and wound care nurses.
+Patients were managed through a multidisciplinary team of podiatric surgeons, vascular surgeons, endocrinologists, infectious disease specialists, general physicians and wound care nurses.
 Data were analysed using descriptive statistics.

 Results